top of page

 • Worried about a cat or dog getting into the nest?
 Rabbits only take about 3 to 4 weeks to grow up enough to be independent.
 If you can keep your cat inside and/or cover the nest with a board or something heavy when you let your dogs outside to potty, you can keep these babies with their moms AND keep them safe at the same time.
 Talk about a win-win situation?

-• Click HERE for more information on how to transport/contain an orphan that needs to come to a rehab center.
+Learn more on how to transport/contain an orphan that needs to come to a rehab center.

 Skunks, Squirrels, and Other Mammals